pivotal-cf/docs-pks/bbr-restore.hbs.md

 ##<a id="overview"></a> Overview

 In the event of a disaster, you might lose your environment's VMs, disks, and your IaaS network and load balancer resources as well.
-You can re-create your environment, configured with your saved Tanzu Kubernetes Grid Integrated Edition Ops Manager Installation settings, using your BBR backup artifacts.
+You can re-create your environment, configured with your saved Tanzu Kubernetes Grid Integrated Edition {{{ vars.platform_name }}} Installation settings, using your BBR backup artifacts.

 Before restoring using BBR: